sofiafoladori/SofiaFoladori/README.md

 ### More about me
-I’m a Data Scientist with a bachelor’s in biology (UFPR, Brazil) and finishing an MBA in Data Science and Analysis (USP-Esalq, graduation in December 2022).
-In addition, I am finishing a master’s in Science, Technology, and Society (UNRN, Argentina, graduation in December 2022), and will start the last year of a double degree master’s in Environmental Science (University of Hohenheim, Germany & BOKU, Austria, graduation in August 2023).
+I’m a Data Scientist with a bachelor’s in biology (UFPR, Brazil) with a Master in Science, Technology, and Innovation with a specialization in Public Communication of Science (UNRN, Argentina).
+I’m and finishing an MBA in Data Science and Analysis (USP-Esalq, graduation in November 2022) and I will start the last year of a double degree master’s in Environmental Science (University of Hohenheim, Germany & BOKU, Austria, graduation in August 2023).

 I have worked as a teacher and tutor for three years during my bachelor's in the fields of biology, environmental science, sociology, and genetics.
 I also worked as a research assistant for three years at the university, in the areas of cell culture and vegetative propagation.
 In addition, I worked for six months with a recent-graduate-scholarship in the public institution EMBRAPA Florestas, with vegetative propagation and physiology.